How to Create a Holiday Email Campaign in 2021: 20 Best Christmas Marketing Strategies and Ready Practical Solutions

 Now when your creative juices are all flowing, and you’re ready to put the above tips into practice, it’s time to craft a winning Merry Christmas and Happy New Year email.
 And that’s where eSputnik steps in to help you do the trick.

 Our easy-to-use email creator is optimized for easy email building: regardless of your design skills, you’ll be able to create a stunning Christmas email for your clients with ease.
 All you have to do to get started is to sign up for a free trial and get down to work.

-Below, we’ve demonstrated some of the options available for email creation, with links to the detailed instructions on how to use each of them.
+Below, I'll show some of the options available for Christmas marketing campaigns, with links to the detailed instructions on how to use each of them.
 Of course, you don’t necessarily have to incorporate all of them; stick to one or two elements that will deliver the holiday message in the best way.

 - Insert a countdown timer.
 Speed up the decision making and show people how much time they left until the deal is off.
 Double-check the time setting and make sure you provide actual and relevant information.

 - Add a rollover effect.
 Demonstrate your product from different angles and show more options.
 Each picture can be provided with a corresponding link, so that people can go straight to the offer they’re most interested in.

 - Insert a GIF.
 A small animation element will help spread Christmas fever and add some festive vibes to your campaign.
 You can upload the ready image or insert the code, if you’ve built a custom GIF.

 - Add AMP-powered elements (carousel, accordion, form).
 To send AMP content, you need to be registered with Google.
 The procedure isn’t complicated, but the approval process may take some time, so it’s better to get the registration done in advance.

 - Customize CTAs.
 You may come with any wording, and change the text and background color, based on your brand image.